travis-ci/docs-travis-ci-com/user/build-stages.md

 The default stage is `test`.
-Jobs that do not have a stage name are assigned to the previous stage name if one exists, or the default stage name if there is no previous stage name. `test`.
+Jobs that do not have a stage name are assigned to the previous stage name if one exists, or the default stage name if there is no previous stage name.
 This means that if you set the stage name on the first job of each stage, the build will work as expected.

 For example the following config is equivalent to the one above, but also adds a second deploy job to the `deploy` stage that deploys to a different target.
 As